X

 Here are a few additional rules:

-- The amount of taxable income from an active trade or business limits the Section 179 deduction.
+1. The amount of taxable income from an active trade or business limits the Section 179 tax deduction.
 Any unused deduction may be carried over for an unlimited number of years.

-- Vehicle expense deductions, including the Section 179 deduction, have separate limitations for the maximum amount of depreciation you can take.
+4. Vehicle expense deductions, including this deduction, have separate limitations for the maximum amount of depreciation you can take.
 The overall limitation is based on these factors:

 “John, my Block Advisors Tax Pro, exceeded my expectations.
 He asked questions about my business based on current tax provisions to position me favorably for all eligible deductions.
 He provided advice on ways to reduce tax burden with wise business purchases and activities that yield deductions.”